 This Pierogi Breakfast casserole serves 10.
 However, you can double or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 You'll just need a larger casserole dish.

-We have a lot of breakfast potlucks at work and breakfast potlucks are a lot harder than other potlucks because your options are limited.
+We used to have a lot of breakfast potlucks at work and breakfast potlucks are a lot harder than other potlucks because your options are limited.
 That's why I have also created several breakfast potluck dishes, including this Perogy Casserole and these Award-winning Maple Sausage Brunch Bites.

 📋 Pierogi Breakfast Casserole (with frozen pierogies) Recipe